FAQ

 Compose has an explicit web-search option for briefs that need current market facts.
 When search is off, Redcliffe works from the selected compliance model, project context, and user-provided facts.

-What happens after I request access?
+What happens after I contact sales?

 Is pricing public?

-Ready to test it against real work?
+Ready to bring it into real work?